ramilivia/unzer-quickpay/INCIDENT.md

 ## 3. During Incident Response

 The on-call engineer should immediately assess impact and scope by checking which services are affected through monitoring tools and reviewing recent deployments for potential causes.
+The incident should be classified by severity (P0: service down, P1: degraded performance affecting users, P2: minor issues, P3: low impact).

 The war room Slack channel consolidates all updates and coordination.
 If a recent deployment is suspected, the team should prepare a rollback plan while investigation continues.
+Updates should be provided at regular intervals (every 15-30 minutes for P0/P1 incidents) to keep stakeholders informed without interrupting the investigation flow.

 When the issue is identified, the team implements the fix or mitigation.
 This could involve rolling back a deployment, applying a hotfix, or using feature flags to disable problematic functionality.
-Stakeholders are kept informed through the war room channel.
+After resolution, the service should be monitored to ensure full recovery before closing the incident.

 ## 4. Post-Mortem

-Once the incident was fixed a Post-Mortem document should be created explaining the root cause and the fix for the problem to have as a future reference
+Once the incident was fixed a Post-Mortem document should be created explaining the root cause and the fix for the problem to have as a future reference.
+The document should include a timeline of events, root cause analysis, and most importantly, actionable items.

+This creates a continuous improvement loop where incidents lead to system resilience improvements, directly impacting MTTR and Change Failure Rate over time.